oracle/terraform-provider-oci/website/docs/d/marketplace_publications.html.markdown

 	* `file_extension` - The file extension of the upload data.
 	* `mime_type` - The MIME type of the upload data.
 	* `name` - The name used to refer to the upload data.
-* `id` - The unique identifier for the listing in Marketplace.
+* `id` - The unique identifier for the publication in Marketplace.
-* `listing_type` - In which catalog the listing should exist.
+* `listing_type` - The publisher category to which the publication belongs.
+The publisher category informs where the listing appears for use.
-* `long_description` - A long description of the listing.
+* `long_description` - A long description of the publication to use in the listing.
-* `name` - The name of the listing.
+* `name` - The name of the publication, which is also used in the listing.
 * `package_type` - The listing's package type.
-* `short_description` - A short description of the listing.
+* `short_description` - A short description of the publication to use in the listing.
-* `state` - The state of the listing in its lifecycle
+* `state` - The lifecycle state of the publication.
-* `support_contacts` - Contact information to use to get support from the publisher for the listing.
+* `support_contacts` - Contact information for getting support from the publisher for the listing.
 	* `email` - The email of the contact.
 	* `name` - The name of the contact.
 	* `phone` - The phone number of the contact.
 	* `subject` - The email subject line to use when contacting support.
-* `supported_operating_systems` - List of operating systems supprted.
+* `supported_operating_systems` - The list of operating systems supported by the listing.
-	* `name` - name of the operating system
+	* `name` - The name of the operating system.
-* `time_created` - The date and time this publication was created, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
+* `time_created` - The date and time the publication was created, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`